Pone (food): Terminology

-The term "pone" most likely entered English from Native American language terms like apan, oppone or supawn, meaning baked, possibly related to earlier ash cakes baked in hot coals.
+The term "pone" most likely entered English from Algonquin language terms like apan, oppone or supawn, meaning baked, possibly related to earlier ash cakes baked in hot coals.
 A "corn pone" is usually a small round loaf of cornbread, about the size of a biscuit, traditionally baked in a round cast iron skillet.

 The batter was also called "corn pone" and could be thin and fried on the griddle to make Johnny cakes or thicker to make baked loaves ("pone"), or dumplings, called corn dodgers when dropped in stews and hush puppies when deep fried.
 Hush puppies were called "fried pones" in the 1928 edition of Southern Cooking by Henrietta Stanley Dull, later changed to "hush puppy" for the 1941 edition.

 Isabel Ely Lord uses the terms ash bread, johnny cake, spider cornbread, and hoe cake as synonyms for corn pone.
 Her explanation of the history of these different terms follows:

 As "ash bread" it was baked in the hot ashes of the fireplace, protected by a cabbage leaf, or leaves; as "hoe cake" it baked on a hoe in the fields, or on a hoe-shaped board (with long handle) in the fireplace.
 "Pone" is the irregular oval shape the cakes took in these last 2 methods when shaped by the palm of the hand.
 "Johnny cake" was a Northern name, and the cake was usually baked in the oven.